Commercial Truck Driving (CDL)

 Spring 2017 will introduce a log truck driving specific curriculum to the program!
-This will allow students to learn how to safely maneuver with both a dry van storage trailer and a log truck trailer.
+This will allow students to learn how to safely maneuver with a dry van storage trailer, flat bed, and log truck trailer.

 The CDL Truck Driving Program is a 16 week, 384 hour, class that instructs students in both knowledge necessary to drive a Class-A and Class-B vehicles as well as hands on, over-the-road, driving experience.